-- issued access devices and granted access to the required facilities; - issued electronic credentials to access and perform specific functions on MSC Trustgate.com CA, RA, or other IT systems.
+2. Issued electronic credentials to access and perform specific functions on MSC Trustgate.com CA, RA, or other IT systems.

-5.2.4 Roles Requiring Separation of Duties
+5.2.4 Roles requiring separation of duties

-Roles requiring Separation of duties include (but are not limited to)
+Roles requiring Separation of duties include (but are not limited to):

-- the validation of information in Certificate Applications; - the acceptance, rejection, or other processing of Certificate Applications, revocation requests, recovery requests or renewal requests, or enrollment information; - the issuance, or revocation of Certificates, including personnel having access to restricted portions of the repository; - the handling of Subscriber information or requests - the generation, issuing or destruction of a CA certificate - the loading of a CA to a Production environment
+- 1. The validation of information in Certificate Applications; - 2.
+The acceptance, rejection, or other processing of Certificate Applications, revocation requests, recovery requests or renewal requests, or enrolment information; - 3.
+The issuance, or revocation of Certificates, including personnel having access to restricted portions of the repository; - 4.
+The handling of Subscriber information or requests; - 5.
+The generation, issuing or destruction of a CA certificate; and - 6.
+The loading of a CA to a Production environment.

-5.3 PERSONNEL CONTROLS
+5.3 Personnel controls

-5.3.1 Qualifications, Experience, and Clearance Requirements
+5.3.1 Qualifications, experience, and clearance requirements

-The PMA is responsible and accountable for MSC Trustgate.com's PKI operations and ensures compliance with this CPS and the CP.
+The PMA is responsible and accountable for MSC Trustgate.com's PKI operations and ensures compliance with this CPS.
 MSC Trustgate.com's personnel and management practices provide reasonable assurance of the trustworthiness and competence of its employees and of the satisfactory performance of their duties.